September 1, 2014

 There are many others that also have similarities, but this is because they share histories, ethnicities or religions.
 I haven’t included them.

-Thailand and Costa Rica are on opposite sides of the world, yet their flags are the same — with reversed colours.
+Thailand, left, and Costa Rica are on opposite sides of the world, yet their flags are almost the same — with reversed colours.

-The flag of Poland is the reverse of Indonesia and Monaco, which are identical.
+The flag of Poland, top left, is the reverse of Indonesia, top right, and Monaco, bottom left, which are identical.
 Singapore is also the same except that it has a moon and stars.

-The flags of Italy and Mexico are almost the same except Mexico has a decoration in the middle.
-Ireland is also close except that it ends with orange instead of red.
+The flags of Italy, top left, and Mexico, top right, are almost the same except Mexico has a decoration in the middle.
+Ireland, bottom left, is also close except that it ends with orange instead of red.
 Côte d’Ivoire is the reverse of Ireland.

-India and Niger have close to the same colours with a round object in the middle.
+India, top left, and Niger, top right, have close to the same colours with a round object in the middle.
 Hungary is also close, but with a plain centre.

-The flags of Romania and Chad are the same.
-Andorra is also the same except it has an emblem in the middle.
+The flags of Romania, top left, and Chad, top right, are very close to being the same.
+Andorra, bottom left, is the same as Romania except it has an emblem in the middle.
 Belgium is close — starting with black, instead of blue.

-Austria and Latvia are red with a horizontal white stripe in the middle.
+Austria, top left, and Latvia, top right, are red with a horizontal white stripe in the middle.
 Lebanon is similar but also has a cedar in the middle.

-Bangladesh, Japan, Laos, Palau and Greenland all have a big dot.
+Bangladesh, top left, Japan, top right, Laos, middle left, Palau, middle right, and Greenland all have a big dot.

-Somalia, Vietnam and Morocco have a big star on a one-colour background.
+Somalia, top left, Vietnam, top right, and Morocco have a big star on a one-colour background.

-Three flags use maps of their territory: Cyprus, Kosovo and Antarctica.
+Three flags use maps of their territory: Cyprus, top left, Kosovo, top right, and Antarctica.

-Basque Country and the United Kingdom have crosses on top of each other.
+Basque Country, left, and the United Kingdom have crosses on top of each other.

-And finally we have Nigeria in west Africa and Norfolk Island — a territory of Australia in the direction of New Zealand — with nothing in common except, you guessed it, their flags.
+And finally we have Nigeria, left, in west Africa and Norfolk Island — a territory of Australia in the direction of New Zealand — with nothing in common except, you guessed it, their flags.
 That’s an evergreen that distinguishes the Norfolk Island flag.